roadelou/compass/README.md

 # Usage

 Once the compiler is installed, it can be used from the terminal through the `compass` command.
-Basic usage is :arrow_down_small:
+Basic usage is:

 ```bash
 # This will output a C file called abro_compass.c